PDF Documents:

 Simulated-Use Testing Detergents

-ATS (Artificial Test Soil) is just a Test Soil
+ATS2015 (Artificial Test Soil) is just a Test Soil

 According to AAMI, the FDA, CDC, CEN, Health Canada, CSA, NHS Estates and other regulatory agencies, validation of medical device cleaning, disinfection and sterilization should be done with “test soils” that are modeled on the soils the medical device is likely to be contaminated with during actual clinical use.